-Have you been frantically searching the web for a comprehensive information about stethoscopes?
+Have you been frantically searching the web for comprehensive information about stethoscopes?
 Do you want to learn more about the parts of a stethoscope and how to use the devices effectively?

-I have received many emails from people requesting for a comprehensive guide on stethoscopes.
+I have received many emails from people requesting a comprehensive guide on stethoscopes.
 So, after many hours of research, I’ve finally compiled an all-inclusive guide.

 In this stethoscope review, I go one-on-one on all things stethoscope.
 I have also linked to articles you can read to learn more about specific topics.
 I’ll also be compiling reviews of the best stethoscopes in the market.

 Are you a medical student or a potential medical student that wants to be ahead of your class?
 Don’t worry if you don’t know what a stethoscope really is and how it works.
 You can read everything about what it is, how it was invented, and even how it works in great detail here.

 How does a stethoscope work?